hackgvl/hackgreenville-com/EVENTS_API.md

 ```

 ## Kudos to Past Contributors
-Thanks to @Nunie123 for the initial development, and to @ramona-spence for sustaining the [previous Python implementation](https://github.com/hackgvl/events-api).
+* Thanks to @Nunie123 for the initial development, and to @ramona-spence for sustaining the [previous Python implementation](https://github.com/hackgvl/events-api).
+* Thanks to @bogdankharchenko for migrating the Python implementation to PHP / Laravel